 Glorieta Example Game and Design Notes

-I’m posting to show off my game Glorieta with an example match (click through slide show above) and commentary (below), because I’ve gotten fond of it and because the rules alone don’t fully convey how the game unfolds.
+I’m posting to show off my abstract game Glorieta with an example match (click through slide show above) and commentary (below), because I’ve gotten fond of it and because the rules alone don’t fully convey how the game unfolds.

 In the game, 2 players compete to be the first to form a loop of stones on a hexagonally tiled board.
 This would be an impossible task except in each match, stones on board are slowly converted to neutral stones, owned by both players.
 As a result, the barriers to forming a loop gradually erode, and the player who most cleverly navigates the rubble completes a loop.